 How many days a week should you fast?

 I recommend starting off with 2-3 days and see how your body responds to it.
-If it works well, increase your number of fast days.
+It can take time for your body to get used to burning fat as fuel especially when you are used to eating 3 meals and 2 snacks a day.
+As you get better at it, increase your number of fast days.
 It's also a great tool to use when in need of a reset, especially when overindulging throughout this festive season.

 If you are interested in learning more or having a tailored weight loss/fasting program written for you, Get In Touch!